tetherto/wdk-docs/blockchains/wallet-pay-btc.md

 Bitcoin payment method for WDK.
 Powered by Electrum protocol ⚡

-## 💼 Wallet SDK
-This library is part of the [Wallet SDK](https://github.com/tetherto/lib-wallet) See the module in action [here](https://github.com/tetherto/lib-wallet/tree/main/example)

 ## ✨ Features:
 - 🔑 Support for P2WPKH/BIP84 HD path traversal.
 - 💰 Internal UTXO management